Ms1Dev/ECU_Sim/README.md

 ### Overview

-I created this device to help with developing a Java Android application for a university project.
+I created this device to help with developing a Java Android application for university called <a href="https://github.com/Ms1Dev/Hypermile">Hypermile</a>.
 The app connected to a Bluetooth OBD-II device and so this allowed for development without the need for a vehicle.

 ### Requirements